zeroeightysix/KAMI/README.md

 Forge 1.12.2 (currently `master`) is in slowed development.
 Fabric 1.14.4 (currently `fabric-1.14`) is in active development.

-Please note Baritone is not included in 1.12.2 forge.
+Please note Baritone is not included in 1.12.2 Forge.
 Get it [from here](https://github.com/cabaletta/baritone/releases).

 ## Preview